rhastie/build-nmos-cpp/README.md

 - sudo docker run -it --net=host --privileged --rm rhastie/nmos-cpp:latest

 ### Access Web interface
-The container publsihed on all available IP addresses using port 8010
+The container publsihes on all available IP addresses using port 8010

-- Browser to http://[Switch or Host IP Address>]:8010 to get to the interface.
+- Browser to http://[Switch or Host IP Address>]:8010 to get to the Web GUIinterface.
-- The NMOS REgistry is published on the "x-nmos" URL
+- The NMOS Registry is published on the "x-nmos" URL
 - The NMOS Browser Client is published on the "admin" URL

 # How to build the container